USEPA/WNTR/documentation/waternetworkmodel.rst

    Conditional controls            Conditional controls define actions that start or stop based on a particular condition in the network.
                                    The method :doc:`ConditionalControl</apidoc/wntr.network.controls>` can be used to add a conditional control to the network.
                                    Conditional controls can also be added using the [CONTROLS] section of an EPANET input file.

-   Energy                          **WNTR does not support the energy report options in the [ENERGY] section of an EPANET input file.**

-   Water quality                   The [QUALITY], [SOURCES], and [REACTIONS] options of the EPANET input file are used when simulating water quality with the EpanetSimulator.

    Options                         Options are defined in the class :doc:`WaterNetworkOptions</apidoc/wntr.network.model>`.
                                    These options include input in the [OPTIONS] and [TIME] section of the EPANET input file.